-Clelland replaces Thomas in Scots squad
+Clelland replaces injured Thomas in Scots squad

-Lana Clelland replaces Martha Thomas in Scotland squad v Ukraine & Spain
+Lana Clelland replaces injured Martha Thomas in Scotland squad v Ukraine & Spain

 Last updated on .From the section Scotland